 YSU Launch Lab Pours Sculpture into 3-D Printed Mold

-In an Art-STEM collaboration through Launch Lab, a YSU sculpture student's clay sculpture was scanned, modeled in software to produce a mold design, 3d printed as a mold, and cast from aluminum in the Art Department Foundry in Bliss Hall.
+In an Art-STEM collaboration through Launch Lab, a YSU student's clay sculpture was scanned, modeled in software to produce a mold design, 3d printed as a mold, and cast from aluminum in the Art Department Foundry in Bliss Hall.
 This complete workflow from hand worked sculpture to cast part demonstrates new processes for artistic production and digital fabrication.

 Support Piece Fix for Collapsing Solar Panel Supports: